 Who should apply?

-Applications should be completed by manufacturers of C-UAS detection technologies, authorised resellers or C-UAS system integrators only.
+Applications should be completed by manufacturers of C-UAS detect, track and identify technologies, authorised resellers or C-UAS system integrators only.
 It is anticipated that products put forward for testing would have previously undergone extensive field tests/demonstrations by CPNI or other partner organisations.

-Only apply if you have a C-UAS product which can be provided to CPNI for testing during a 3 to 4 week period between May and September 2019.
+Only apply if you have a C-UAS product which can be provided to CPNI for testing during a 2 to 3 week period between June and December 2020.

 If you wish to register interest to have a C-UAS DTI system evaluated for inclusion in the CPNI CSE, please send an email to [email protected].
 The email subject must state: “CPNI Standard Application Request” and you must provide the following information:

 - Country Company is registered in

 - Simple summary of system (i.e. data sheet, Web link etc)

 - Manufacturer and country of origin of the main system components

 Once this information has been received CPNI will review the request and, if it is accepted, we will supply an application pack and an invite to a standards presentation on the 18th March 2020.
 Companies will be expected to review and select one of the deployment configuration options, and then provide an indicative layout of their C-UAS equipment within the option selected.
 Companies should submit their completed application pack by Friday 3rd April 2020 to be included in the first paper sift, but are encouraged to submit their application as soon as possible.
 Applications will be assessed for their suitability to be evaluated and successful companies notified by early May 2020.
 If your application is unsuccessful, where possible, we will aim to provide as much feedback as feasible to support any future application.

 Please note that incomplete or incorrectly completed forms will be rejected.
 Any questions regarding the application form should be sent to [email protected].